-Additional causes of insulin resistance include a high fat diet,172 eating between meals or snacking173 and obesity.174 The results of insulin resistance are high cholesterol values175 and, of course, hypertension.^{176,177,178} People who never provoke their insulin to overproduction by eating refined carbohydrates also never experience insulin-driven hypertension.179 Eat only as much refined carbohydrates as you would like to see your blood pressure go high.
+Additional causes of insulin resistance include a high fat diet, eating between meals or snacking and obesity.
+The results of insulin resistance are high cholesterol values and of course, hypertension. , , People who never provoke their insulin to overproduction by eating refined carbohydrates also never experience insulin driven hypertension.
+Eat only as much refined carbohydrates as you would like to see your blood pressure go high.

-Speaking of fructose, drinking one fructosesweetened soda per day can increase the risk of hypertension by 77%.180 And, in case you were thinking artificial sweeteners were a good alternative, think again.
-Artificial sweeteners like aspartame give some people very high blood pressure.181 Stopping these sweeteners can be the secret to lowering some people's blood pressure.182 On the other hand there is a non-sugar sweetener which has been shown to improve blood pressure, and that is stevia.183 It does this by acting as a calcium channel blocker (the mechanism of action of some pharmaceutical blood pressure drugs).184
+Speaking of fructose, drinking one fructose-sweetened soda per day can increase the risk of hypertension by 77%.
+In case you were thinking artificial sweeteners were a good alternative, think again.
+Artificial sweeteners like aspartame give some people very high blood pressure.
+Stopping these sweeteners can be the secret to lowering some people's blood pressure.
+On the other hand there is a non-sugar sweetener, which has been shown to improve blood pressure and that is stevia.
+It does this by acting as calcium channel blocker (the mechanism of action of some pharmaceutical blood pressure drugs).